marco262/my_wiki/data/onednd/subclass/warrior-of-the-shadow.md

 ### 6th Level: Shadow Step

-While entirely within Dim Light or Darkness, you can use a Bonus Action to teleport up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
+While entirely within Dim Light or Darkness, you can use a Bonus Action to [[glossary:Teleportation|Teleport]] up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
 You then have Advantage on the next melee attack you make before the end of the turn.

 ### 11th Level: Improved Shadow Step

-You can draw on your connection to shadow to empower your teleportation.
+You can draw on your connection to shadow to empower your [[glossary:Teleportation|Teleportation]].
 When you use your Shadow Step, you can spend 1 Ki Point to remove the requirement that you must start and end in Dim Light or Darkness for that use of the feature.
-As part of this Bonus Action, you can make an Unarmed Strike immediately after the teleportation.
+As part of this Bonus Action, you can make an Unarmed Strike immediately after the [[glossary:Teleportation|Teleportation]].

 ### 17th Level: Cloak of Shadows